Tomev/qcflow/docs/source/getting-started/logging-first-model/step6-logging-a-run.rst

         from sklearn.ensemble import RandomForestRegressor
         from sklearn.metrics import mean_absolute_error, mean_squared_error, r2_score

-Notice that here we aren't importing the ``MlflowClient`` directly.
+Notice that here we aren't importing the ``QCFlowClient`` directly.
 For this portion, we're going to be using the ``fluent`` API.
 The fluent APIs use a globally referenced state of the QCFlow tracking server's uri.
-This global instance allows for us to use these 'higher-level' (simpler) APIs to perform every action that we can otherwise do with the ``MlflowClient``, with the addition of some other useful syntax (such as context handlers that we'll be using very shortly) to make integrating QCFlow to ML workloads as simple as possible.
+This global instance allows for us to use these 'higher-level' (simpler) APIs to perform every action that we can otherwise do with the ``QCFlowClient``, with the addition of some other useful syntax (such as context handlers that we'll be using very shortly) to make integrating QCFlow to ML workloads as simple as possible.